connor-mccarthy/website/content/en/docs/components/pipelines/v2/basics/components/container-components.md

 +++
-title = "Container Components" description = "Author Container Components" weight = 2
+title = "Container Components" description = "Create a component from an arbitrary container" weight = 4
 +++

 In KFP, each task execution corresponds to a container execution.
 This means that all components, even Python Components, are defined by an `image`, `command`, and `args`.